leighleighleigh/delta2_lidar_rs/README.md

 This driver is a **WORK IN PROGRESS**, pending the following TODOs:
  - [x] !
 Re-structure the code as a library, exposing the Lidar+MeasurementFrame structs
  - [x] !
 Add Python support, using [PyO3](https://pyo3.rs/v0.19.2/)
+ - [ ] !
+Test python build on Raspberry Pi
+ - [ ] !
+Publish python builds to PyPy
+ - [ ] !
+Handle the low-RPM health messages, serial disconnection, etc, with cleaner crate-specific exceptions
  - [ ] ?
-Handle the low-RPM health messages, serial disconnection, etc, raising a (crate-specific) exceptions
+Expose additional diagnostics such as scan rate, SNR, CRC error rates
  - [ ] ?
-Expose additional diagnostics such as scan rate, SNR, CRC error rate
+Handle serial re-connection ?

 ## Building
 There are a few ways to build this package.